mattgodbolt/jsbeeb/README.md

 Thanks
 ------

 Based on Tom Walker's C [B-Em emulator](http://b-em.bbcmicro.com/) -- thanks to him for his hard work and for open sourcing his code.
 Also huge thanks to Richard Talbot-Watkins for his advice and help along the way.
+Thanks to Michael Borcherds for his help in improving the keyboard layouts and handling in Javascript.

 More information
 ----------------